Firework noises have been exploding in my house all week.

 - Have a container of fabulous treats in reach (so you don’t have to jump up to get them).
 Toys are also a good choice for dogs who love toys more than steak.

-- Whenever a firework goes off, close your eyes, breathe out calmly, grab a treat and give it to your dog (you may have to open your eyes for this).
+- Whenever a firework goes off that your dog might consider "loud," close your eyes, breathe out calmly, grab a treat and calmly give it to your dog (you may have to open your eyes for this).
 Feel free to toss a handful of treats on the floor.
 If it’s a toy, you can throw it.
 Do this every time there’s a boom and if the noise is long, just keep calmly tossing out treats.

-- During and after the treat tossing, visualize your most pleasant memory/fantasy in great detail.
-It can be rated G, like thinking about world peace or the taste of chocolate on your tongue, but it doesn’t have to be.
+- Dogs tune into our stress level, so it's important to stay calm, even if you're worried about your dog.
+This has been demonstrated by science.
+During and after the treat tossing, visualize your most pleasant memory/fantasy in great detail.
+It can be rated G, like imagining world peace or the taste of chocolate on your tongue, but it doesn’t have to be.
+If you have trouble relaxing, consider taking my How to Human course.
+It's a 6-week online class full of wellness tips for wholehearted living.

 Other tips: put on an Anxiety Wrap or Thundershirt a while before the fireworks start.
 This should not be your dog’s first use of such a wrap (otherwise they will associate the wrap with the noises, which is bad).
 Use Happy Traveler or some other herbal anti-stress medication, have calming oils in the room, like lavender.
-Composure from Vetriscience works well.
+Composure from Vetriscience is a chewable that works well for calming.
+I recommend doing the double dose.

 If you have enough time before the fireworks play in your area, you can play a sound CD of fireworks at low low volume in the morning and gradually raise the volume during the day (as in method 3, above).
 Then by the time the real fireworks come, your dog will just think it’s part of the CD.